Skill level: Moderate

 Cream Cheese Frosting

-- 4 ½ tablespoon cream cheese room temperature
+• 4 ½ tablespoon cream cheese at room temperature

 Directions

-- In a small saucepan, add the water and bread flour on medium heat and using a rubber spatula mix until there are no more lumps and the mixture has thickened, about 2 minutes.
+1. In a small saucepan, add the water and bread flour on medium heat and, using a rubber spatula, mix until there are no more lumps and the mixture has thickened for about 2 minutes.
 Reduce heat to low and continue mixing for an additional 1 minute.
-Remove from heat, and transfer to a small bowl and cover with plastic wrap.
-Make sure plastic wrap is touching tangzhong to prevent it from developing a film.
+Remove from heat, transfer to a small bowl, and cover with plastic wrap.
+Make sure plastic wrap touches tangzhong to prevent it from developing a film.
 Refrigerate until it has cooled to about room temperature.

 Dough

-- Bloom the yeast.
-In a small bowl or large measuring cup, mix together warm milk, 2 teaspoons of sugar, and yeast.
-Mix and let it bloom for 5-10 minutes or until it is frothy.
+1. Bloom the yeast.
+Mix warm milk, two teaspoons of sugar, and yeast in a small bowl or large measuring cup.
+Mix and let it bloom for 5-10 minutes or until frothy.
 (Do this with either instant or active dry yeast to check if the yeast is still alive)

-- Make the dough.
-In the bowl of your KitchenAid with a dough attachment, mix together the bread flour, the remaining sugar, and salt.
+2. Make the dough.
+Mix the bread flour, the remaining sugar, and salt in the bowl of your KitchenAid with a dough attachment.
 While the mixer is on low, add the yeast mixture, tangzhong, and egg.
 Continue mixing until the mixture transforms into a dough, about 2 minutes.

-- Add butter and knead.
-When the dough has just formed, add the softened room temperature butter and knead on low until combined, about 1 minute.
+3. Add butter and knead.
+When the dough has just formed, add the softened room temperature butter and knead on low until combined about 1 minute.
 Then increase the speed to medium-high and knead until smooth, 7-8 minutes.
-The dough should form into a smooth elastic ball and be slightly sticky.
-If it's too sticky (meaning it's sticking to the bottom of the mixer, add in 1-2 tablespoons of bread flour.)
+The dough should form into a soft elastic ball and be slightly sticky.
+If it's too sticky (meaning it's sticking to the bottom of the mixer, add 1-2 tablespoons of bread flour.)

-- 1st Proof.
-Shape the dough as a ball and place in a lightly greased mixing bowl, cover with plastic wrap, and proof in a warm place for about 1-1 ½ hours or until doubled in size.
-This may more or less time depending on the humidity and temperature in your home.
+4. 1st Proof.
+Shape the dough as a ball and place in a lightly greased mixing bowl, cover with plastic wrap, and Proof in a warm place for about 1-1 ½ hours or until doubled in size.
+This may take more or less time, depending on the humidity and temperature in your home.

 Filling

-- Apple pie filling.
-In a large mixing bowl, mix together the apples, sugar, cinnamon, nutmeg, and cloves until evenly coated.
+1. Apple pie filling.
+Mix the apples, sugar, cinnamon, nutmeg, and cloves in a large mixing bowl until evenly coated.

-- Cook the apple filling.
-In a large skillet over medium heat, melt the butter and add the apple mixture.
-Toss to coat and stir until apples are tender and released some of its juices about 3 minutes.
+2. Cook the apple filling.
+Melt the butter in a large skillet over medium heat and add the apple mixture.
+Toss to coat and stir until apples are tender and release some of their juices about 3 minutes.
 Then add the cornstarch and mix to incorporate.
 Cook until the mixture has thickened.
 Set aside to cool.

-- Cinnamon sugar filling.
-In a small bowl, mix together brown sugar and cinnamon.
+3. Cinnamon sugar filling.
+In a small bowl, mix brown sugar and cinnamon.
 Set aside.

 Assembly

-- Add the filling.
-Spread softened butter over the dough, leaving a ¼-inch margin along one width side of the dough to seal the dough.
-Next, sprinkle the cinnamon sugar and diced apples over the buttered dough leaving the ¼ margin at the end clean.
+2. Add the filling.
+Spread softened butter over the dough, leaving a ¼-inch margin along one width side to seal the dough.
+Next, sprinkle the cinnamon sugar and diced apples over the buttered dough, leaving the ¼ margin at the end clean.

-- Roll the dough.
-Starting from the brown sugar coated width side, tightly roll the dough and ending with the unbuttered side and gently pinch the end to seal the edges of the dough as best you can.
+3. Roll the dough.
+Starting from the brown sugar-coated width side, tightly roll the dough and end with the unbuttered side and gently pinch the end to seal the edges of the dough as best you can.

-- 2nd proof: Place the cut cinnamon rolls in a lined and greased baking pan (9-inch round or 9x13 pan) Cover with a kitchen towel and place the pan in a warm place for 30-45 minutes.
+5. 2nd Proof: Place the cut cinnamon rolls in a lined and greased baking pan (9-inch round or 9x13 pan).
+Cover the pan with a kitchen towel and place it warmly for 30-45 minutes.

-- Preheat the oven to 350˚F or 176˚C. Remove kitchen towel and bake for 25 to 30 minutes or until slightly golden brown along the edges.
+6. Preheat the oven to 350˚F or 176˚C. Remove the kitchen towel and bake for 25 to 30 minutes or until slightly golden brown along the edges.
 Allow them to cool for 5-10 minutes before frosting.

 Cream Cheese Icing

-- In a large mixing bowl, mix together the room temperature cream cheese, powdered sugar, milk, vanilla extract, and salt.
+2. Mix the room-temperature cream cheese, powdered sugar, milk, vanilla extract, and salt in a large mixing bowl.
 Then add the browned butter and whisk until combined.
-If the icing is too thin, add a little more powdered sugar; if it's too thick, add more milk.
+If the icing is too thin, add more powdered sugar; if it's too thick, add more milk.